open-mpi/ompi/docs/man-openmpi/man3/MPI_Iprobe.3.rst

 :ref:`MPI_Recv`.
 Otherwise, the call returns *flag* = false, and leaves status undefined.

-If :ref:`MPI_Iprobe` returns *flag* = true, then the content of the status object can be subsequently accessed as described in Section 3.2.5 of the MPI-1 Standard, "Return Status," to find the source, tag, and length of the probed message.
+If :ref:`MPI_Iprobe` returns *flag* = true, then the content of the status object can be subsequently accessed as described in the "Return Status" subsection of the "Point-to-Point Communication" chapter in the `MPI Standard <https://www.mpi-forum.org/docs/>`_ to find the source, tag, and length of the probed message.

 A subsequent receive executed with the same context, and the source and tag returned in status by :ref:`MPI_Iprobe` will receive the message that was